learning-zone/css-basics/README.md

 Browsers apply style sheets to all web documents.
 Although these style sheets vary from browser to browser, they all have common characteristics such as black text, blue links, purple visited links etc. These are referred to as a "default" browser stylesheet.

-As soon as you, the author, apply a style sheet to a document, it will override the browser's style sheet.
+As soon as you, the author, apply a style sheet to a document, it will override the browser\'s style sheet.
 This is because author style sheets will always override browser style sheets.

 **2. User style sheets:**